This time, Spike nailed it.

-After Spike lacked the energy to bloom, we moved the plant to the production greenhouse and repotted its corm, a beach ball-sized underground tuber.
-Since then, Spike has collected enough energy from the sun to begin the bloom cycle again.
+We moved the plant to our production greenhouse and repotted Spike’s corm, which is a beach ball-sized underground tuber.
+Ever since then, Spike has been collecting energy from the sun to begin the bloom cycle again.

-We’ll track Spike’s growth and development, and compare those numbers to last time.
-Spike started this second bloom cycle only 2 1/2 years after the first one.
-Usually, it takes three to five years for a plant to “recharge” and flower again, so Spike is on a faster pace.
-We’ll see what that means.
+Spike started this second bloom cycle only two and a half years after the first one.
+Usually, it takes three to five years for a plant to “recharge” and flower again, so Spike was on a faster pace.
+We’ll study the data, compare the numbers to Spike’s first bloom cycle, and see what that all means.

 Didn’t you just have a titan arum bloom?